 needs wants needs more of is yarn!
 A gift card to a craft store or local yarn shop will be much appreciated.

-Can you think of any items that should be added to this list?
+Can you think of another gift idea that should be added to this list?
 I love trying new crochet tools so any recommendations are always welcome and you can leave them in the comments.
-If you try any of these items or receive them as gifts, I’d love to hear about that too!
+If you try any of these items or receive them as gifts, I’d love to hear about them!

-Be sure to share this post with your crocheting friends and with anyone looking to buy you a gift!
+Be sure to share this post with your crocheting friends and with anyone looking for the best gifts for crocheters!